-National Creative Arts Therapy Week (CATs Week) occurs annually in the United States and Canada.
+National Creative Arts Therapies Week (CATs Week) occurs annually in the United States and Canada.
 It is usually held in March.
-The American Dance Therapy Association encourages dance/movement therapists to use Creative Arts Therapy Week as an opportunity to spread the word about the importance of dance/movement therapy.
+The American Dance Therapy Association encourages dance/movement therapists to use Creative Arts Therapies Week as an opportunity to spread the word about the importance of dance/movement therapy.
 This is a perfect time to create collaborations with other creative arts therapists in your area.

 Ideas for Celebrating CAT Week in Your Community:

 - Offer to present a workshop on dance/movement therapy at your place of employment.

 - Contact a former dance or psychology teacher and offer to present a class session or workshop for high school or college students about dance/movement therapy.

 - Contact other CAT colleagues in your area about offering a workshop or seminar open to the public.